The core team leads the development of the CFWheels framework.

 Tony was the principal developer of the CFWheels core team for work leading up to version 1.3.
 He has a blog called Rip's Domain, where he writes about ColdFusion and whatever. :)

 Andy is a passionate believer in opinionated software and obsessive about well-factored code.
 Andy contributed many bug fixes and new features for CFWheels 1.0, 1.1, and leading up to 1.3.

 James implemented many new features and fixed many bugs in CFWheels 1.0-1.1.
 His key contributions were nested properties, provides, and many plugins.

 - Don Humphreys

 - Peter Amiri

-Peter has been working with Per for the last few years testing, documenting, and documenting the code and has contributing code.
-Most notably, Peter has been instrumental in getting Wheels compatible with Railo.
-Check out his blog, thinking out loud.
+Peter worked with Per for a few years testing, writing documentation, and contributing code.
+Most notably, Peter was instrumental in getting CFWheels compatible with Railo.

 - Raúl Riera